camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/openshift/terraform-setup.md

 :::note Secret management

-We strongly recommend managing sensitive information such as the OpenSearch, Aurora username and password using a secure secrets management solution like HashiCorp Vault.
+We strongly recommend managing sensitive information (for example, the OpenSearch or Aurora username and password) using a secure secrets management solution like HashiCorp Vault.
 For details on how to inject secrets directly into Terraform via Vault, see the [Terraform Vault Secrets Injection Guide](https://developer.hashicorp.com/terraform/tutorials/secrets/secrets-vault).

 :::